How to manage different working styles

 Quickly call a meeting, raise the issues and be prepared to act on the feedback.

-If you are reading this, I’m guessing you’re a change agent, or a contractor tasked with a challenging project.
+If you are reading this, I’m guessing you’re a new PCN Manager or tasked with a challenging project.
 You have the skills and experience, but your confidence may be knocked, mistakes are being made and it's difficult to know what to do for the best.

 2. Start Fresh